wargabasdat/Seleksi-2023-Tugas-1/README.md

 * *Pandas*: This library is used to manipulate and transform the data.

 # How to Use
-1. Clone this folder to your local repository
+1. Clone this folder to your local repository.
 2. Make sure you have the necessary libraries installed.
 To do that, simply navigate to `Data Scraping/src` and run the following code in your console program such as Command Prompt:
 ```
 pip install -r libs.txt